ninabarzh/broomstick/content/posts/indigo.md

 ## What's in the observatory

 The Indigo Observatory is fundamentally about pattern recognition.
-Not the algorithmic kind, but the human kind: noticing that the same structures keep appearing whether you're reading about Ankh-Morpork's guild system or looking at how NGOs have professionalised activism.
-Observing that "technical debt" is a conveniently bloodless way of saying "we built this badly and now we're stuck with it."
-Watching quantum computing get hyped whilst wondering if it's the next revolution or the next blockchain.
+Not the algorithmic kind, but the human kind: noticing that the same structures keep appearing whether you are reading about Ankh-Morpork's guild system or looking at how NGOs have professionalised activism.
+Observing that [technical security debt](https://indigo.tymyrddin.dev/docs/debt/) is a conveniently bloodless way of saying *we built this badly and now we're stuck with it.* Watching quantum computing get hyped whilst wondering if it is the next revolution or the next blockchain.

 The content explores trends in technology, politics, and systems through the lens of Pratchett's Discworld.
-This isn't because Discworld is a perfect metaphor for everything, but because it's a safer and more entertaining way to discuss how systems actually work versus how we pretend they work.
+This is not because Discworld is a perfect metaphor for everything, but because it is a safer and more entertaining way to discuss how systems actually work versus how we pretend they work.
 Talking about Lord Vetinari's committee-based revolution management is less likely to start arguments than directly discussing why modern protest movements achieve so little.
 Probably.